Tropical Fermat-Weber Points over Spaces of $M$-Ultrametrics: Safety Radius for -Ultrametrics

 \subsection{Tropical Projection Safety Radius}

-Here we present the natural extension of the \cite{atteson1999performance} definition of the safety radius to projections to general Bergman fans.
-When $M$ is the matroid of the complete graph on $p$ nodes and the Bergman fan is $\uspace_p$, the point $\pi_M(w)$ is a nearest ultrametric to $w$ under the tropical metric (\cite{ardila2005subdominant}).
-Let $T$ be the corresponding equidistant tree, so that $D_T(i,j) = \pi_M(w)_{ij}$, for all $1 \leq i < j \leq p$.
-The topology of $T$ is encoded by the cone of $\nested(M)$ that contains $\pi_M(w)$ in its relative interior.
-We call this cone $K_w$.
-Now for any matroid, we are interested in the stability of $K_w$ under perturbations to $w$.
-More explicitly, when is $\pi_M(w + \epsilon)$ contained in the relative interior of $K_w$?
+Here we generalize the safety radius \rot{for phylogenetic reconstruction defined in \citep{atteson1999performance}} to the projection $\pi_M$ to the Bergman fan of an arbitrary matroid. \rot{The classical safety radius measures how much a tree metric can be perturbed, assuming that the phylogenetic reconstruction method recovers the same tree topology.} The topology of $T$ is encoded by \rot{the cone of $\mathcal T_p$ which contains $D_T$ in its relative interior.} Thus, the question is: for $w \in \uspace_M$, when is $\pi_M(w + \epsilon)$ contained in the relative interior of $K^w$?

-The tolerance for noise depends on how close the input $w \in \berg(M)$ is to the boundary of $K_w$.
+The tolerance for noise depends on how close the input $w \in \uspace_M$ is to the boundary of $K^w$.
 To measure this distance, we use the following notation.
-The \emph{first maximum of a set $S$}, denoted $\max^1 S$, is the usual maximum.
-The \emph{second maximum of a set $S$}, denoted $\max^2 S$, is the second greatest value in $S$.
-When we write $\max^i w$, for $w \in \R^q$, we mean the first or second maximum of the entries of $w$ as a set.
-In particular, for non-constant $w$, the first maximum is always strictly greater than the second maximum.
-Later on, we will use similar notation for the argument of the $\ith$ maximum of a set, as in $\argmax^iS$.
-Analogously, we use $\min^i$ to denote the $\ith$ minimum, and $\argmin^i$ to denote the argument of the $\ith$ minimum.
+For a set $U$, the \emph{first maximum of $U$}, denoted $\max^1 U$, is the usual maximum, while the \emph{second maximum of $U$}, denoted $\max^2 U$, is the second greatest value in $U$.
+When we write $\max^i w$ for $w \in \R^q$, we mean the $i^{th}$ maximum of the entries of $w$ as a set.
+In particular, for non-constant $w$, $\max^1 w$ is always strictly greater than $\max^2 w$.
+Similarly, we use $\min^i$ to denote the $\ith$ minimum.